-Do you want to help individuals with varying levels of ability to attain their full potential?
+Do you want to help individuals with varying levels of ability attain their full potential?

 Do you want to work with individuals of all ages in a home or community setting?

-Do you want to work in a career filled with opportunity?
+Do you want to work in a career filled with opportunities?

 Is providing dignity and respect for all people important to you?